Top Flight Stakes

-The Top Flight Invitational Handicap is an American Thoroughbred horse race run annually at Aqueduct Racetrack in Queens, New York.
+The Top Flight Stakes is an American Thoroughbred horse race run annually at Aqueduct Racetrack in Queens, New York.
 A Listed race, it is open to fillies and mares, age three and older.
-The event is contested over a distance of one and one-eighth miles on dirt and currently offers a purse of $100,000.
+The event is contested over a distance of one and one-eighth miles on dirt and currently offers a purse of $150,000.

 The Top Flight Handicap was run at Belmont Park prior to 1961 and again in 1993.

 The race is named for Top Flight, ranked in the Blood-Horse magazine List of the Top 100 Racehorses of the 20th Century at #66.
 Top Flight was never beaten by a member of her own sex.

 Historical note

 Poker Night, the lone three-year-old in a field of seven, won the 1973 race by four lengths and bettered the stakes record time stakes two‐fifths of a second while running on a wet track officially rated only as good.